richardnaik/lamp/README.md

 personal use as both a development enviroment and a production server, and also for experimenting with Chef and Terraform.

-To bring up locally first install VirtualBox and Vagrant then copy the `.kitchen.yml.example` file into `.kitchen.yml` and run `kitchen converge`.
-Be sure to specify the location of your code in the `synced_folders` option.

 A small integration test will check for the appropriate ports and services upon a `kitchen verify` run